 And Jesus answered and said to them, "It is not those who are well who need a physician, but those who are sick.Luke 5:31(NASB)

-The Holy Spirit of God was upon the Lord Jesus Christ, Who was sent by the Father to bring good news to those that were afflicted.
-He came to bind up the broken-hearted, proclaim liberty to captives, declare freedom to prisoners, and to pour out the Lord's favour on all who trust in Him.
+The Holy Spirit of God was upon the Lord Jesus Christ Who was sent by the Father to bring good news to those that were afflicted.
+He came to bind up the broken-hearted, proclaim liberty to captives, to declare freedom to prisoners, and to pour out the Lord's favour on all who trust in Him.

-It was early in His ministry when the incarnate Son of God started to choose certain men, to be His disciples, many of whom would be used of God to pen the scriptures for our learning.
+It was early in His ministry when the incarnate Son of God started to choose certain men to be His disciples, many of whom would be used of God to pen the Scriptures for our learning.

 Matthew was a man who fell within many of the categories that Jesus came to save.
-He came to save sinners that were afflicted, those who were heart-broken and ones who were shattered in spirit and soul.
-He came to help the down-trodden, heal those that were captives of the greedy sin nature and free those imprisoned by Satan, death and hell.
+He came to save sinners that were afflicted, those who were heart broken, and ones who were shattered in spirit and soul.
+He came to help the down-trodden, heal those that were captives of the greedy sin nature, and free those imprisoned by Satan, death, and hell.

-Jesus ate and drank with prostitutes, tax-gathers and sinners, because He had not come to call those that were righteous in their own eyes, but sinners, who recognised their need of salvation.
+Jesus ate and drank with prostitutes, tax-gathers, and sinners, because they were in need of salvation.
+Jesus came to save those that were lost in sin.
+He had not come to call those that were righteous in their own eyes, but sinners to repentance.
+Jesus came to save sinners who recognised their sinfulness and realised their need of salvation.
 Jesus came to call sinners to repentance - and Matthew was one such sinful man.

-However, the Pharisees and their scribes started grumbling at the disciples, and asked, 'Why do you eat and drink with the tax collectors and sinners?'
-It was then that Jesus answered these legalistic religionists, who were so self-righteous in their own eyes, with these astonishing words.
-It is not those who are well who need a physician, but those who are sick.
+However, the Pharisees and Scribes started grumbling at the disciples and derided them by asking, "Why do you eat and drink with the tax collectors and sinners?"
+It was then that Jesus answered these legalistic religionists, who were so self-righteous in their own eyes, with these astonishing words, "It is not those who are well who need a physician, but those who are sick."
 Jesus had not come to call those that are righteous, but sinners to repentance.